 • Advice for puppy buyers:

-• Veterinary training courses:
+• Veterinary training:

-4. Breed-specific prevention programs
+4. Race-specific prevention programs

-• Breed clubs and associations:
+• Breed Clubs and Associations:

 • Breed-specific clubs can set standards and guidelines for genetic testing.